Quantum games and synchronicity

 \section{Bisynchronicity}

 Bisynchronous games and correlations are introduced in \cite{PR21}.
 We extend these definitions to the quantum question and answer setting.

 In the classical question and answer setting, the graph isomorphism game is an example of a bisynchronous game.
-In Section \ref{sec:graph_games}, we discuss a quantum generalization of the graph isomorphism game, and use the fact that it is bisynchronous to see that its perfect strategies are quantum graph isomorphisms.
+In Section \ref{sec:graph_games}, we discuss a quantum generalization of the graph isomorphism game, and use the fact that it is bisynchronous to relate its perfect strategies and correlations to quantum graph isomorphisms.